-After preparing the necessary documents, you will need to plan a visit to the Texas Department of Public Safety, where you will complete your application for your Texas learners permit.
+After preparing the necessary documents, you will need to plan a visit to the Texas Department of Public Safety, where you will complete your application for your permit.
 The DPS recommends that you make an appointment before arriving.
 While it is not necessary, it may save you some time.
 You can also walk-in to your local department, but you will need to go at the right time in order to avoid waiting there all day.

 After presenting these documents, you will be prompted to provide your signature, thumbprint, photograph, and pay a $16 application fee.
 You will also be expected to take and pass a vision exam – this is to determine whether or not you have to wear glasses or other visual aids when you drive.

-The written exam is probably the most difficult part of the Texas driver’s permit application process for teens.
-The test covers traffic laws and rules as they relate to operating a motor vehicle in the state of Texas.
+The written exam is probably the most difficult part of the driver’s permit process for Texas teens.
+The test covers traffic laws and rules as they relate to operating a motor vehicle in the state.
 You will answer 30 questions and must get 70% of them correct in order to pass.

 It is important to remember, the exam is not necessarily meant to be difficult, it is supposed to assess your knowledge of pertinent concepts related to driving.
 Retaining all of this information can prove to be difficult to many, especially students who must juggle studying driver education, as well as other subjects as part of their public school curriculum.